enoklearn/engineering/modules/automated-testing.md

    With this topic, you’ll learn how to gather requirements for features, bugs, and other tasks so that you know what to build.

    #### Learning Outcomes
-   * Describe the concept of “acceptance criteria”
+   * Describe the concept of "acceptance criteria"
    * Compare manual and automated testing methods
    * List the perspectives that should be considered in task requirements
    * Theorize how you might validate and simplify requirements given to you